 “Popstar Lead 1”

-One of the early police cases, “Popstar Lead 1,” tasks Wei with gathering evidence against a drug dealer known as Popstar.
-This mission involves tailing suspects, planting bugs, and engaging in a shootout.
-The police cases add a layer of procedural gameplay to “Sleeping Dogs,” emphasizing Wei’s dual role as both a cop and a Triad member.
+One of the first police cases, “Popstar Lead 1,” requires Wei to collect evidence against the drug dealer Popstar who is known as Popstar.
+This operation includes following suspects, putting bugs, and shooting at the police.
+The police cases not only add a layer of procedural gameplay to “Sleeping Dogs” but also stress Wei’s double role as a cop and a gangster.

 Favours